 So let us help you get there.
 We’ll look at why people believe this lie so passionately, and then show why it’s a lie.
 And then, we’ll share some strategies to help you get your organisation dealing with every piece of feedback you receive.

 So often in life, it’s easiest to take the path of least resistance.
 To stay in bed rather than go out for a run on a cool winter’s morning.
-To order-in pizza rather than cook a three-course meal.
+To order-in pizza rather than cook a meal.

 To completely ignore customer feedback, rather than respond to it.